stacksjs/ts-cache/docs/install.md

 # Installation

-ts-vat is available as an npm package and can be installed using your preferred package manager.
+ts-cache is available as an npm package and can be installed using your preferred package manager.

 ## Package Managers